tedee-com/tedee-api-doc/docs/source/endpoints/lock/update.rst

 All parameters in this endpoint (except id and revision) are optional.
 This means that specifying a given parameter will update its value.
 If a given parameter is not specified, its value will not change.

 Only the owner or admin can update device settings and name.
-Guest can only modify user settings.
+Guest can only modify lock user settings.

 Responses
 -------------